rbrins/ansible-playbooks/README.md

 * clean up of themes? or standardize of updates with git pulls?
 * Currently need to manually enable the installed themes, icons, and backgrounds, would like to change that automatically
 * Add launcher apps automatically to the panel
+* Considering text editor from dc864 meeting for normal editing